Chapter 7: The Thread Never Broke

 The Nazarenes: Jewish Believers Who Never Left

 The Catholic Church called them Judaizers.
-History shows they were Christians who hadn't yet been taught that God's law was abolished.
+History shows they were Christians who never accepted the claim that God’s law was abolished.

 Ethiopian Orthodox: The Unbroken Line